SSG-Coop/ESS_public/README.md

 # Opening model diagram and the Documenter Interface
 1. Double click the ESS.dmm file to open the model diagram in Documenter

-2. When open you will be using model hierarchy and the model diagram to navigate through the model structure as outlined in the video below
-3. Viewing the diagram in Documenter allows a user to explore and understand the model structure.
+When open you will be using the model hierarchy and the model diagram to navigate through the model structure as outlined in the video below.
+Viewing the diagram in Documenter allows a user to explore and understand the model structure.
 It does not support running simulations and will not store or output data.

 ![Alt text](https://github.com/whatIfTechnologies/ESS_public/blob/c3012f0b5208859692ce40318ca4162ca309136f/Documentation/documenter.jpg)